seyedeh-mona-ebrahimi/AI-_Software_Assistant/README.md

 ## Step 4: Running the Application
-Once all dependencies are installed, run the Streamlit UI using, this will launch the AI-powered assistant in your browser, allowing you to input queries and receive real-time, up-to-date responses: streamlit run app.py
+Once all dependencies are installed, run the Streamlit UI using: streamlit run app.py

+This will launch the AI-powered assistant in your browser, allowing you to input queries and receive real-time, up-to-date responses.